 And if you go to the dashboard, and wait less than a minute, you should see the graph update like this:

-Tip 2: the rate setting controls the number of new users we will allow onto your website every minute
+The rate setting controls the number of users we will allow onto your site every minute

 Understanding rate and queues